d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 #### Description

 Use `select` to choose a specific type to work with.
 Eligible types for selection are those listed by the types command.
 Because commands are entered individually in the RESTful Interface Tool, working with specific types requires that you highlight or select the particular type you are working with.
 Use the `select` command to highlight a type so that you can work with it.

+#### Usage in Other Commands

+Select a type from another command by including the *(--select, --selector)* option flag followed by the type to select.
+Not all commands have the `select` flag, run help on the command to see available options.

 #### Parameters